Hiram Straight

 Hiram Aldrich Straight (March 7, 1814 – January 8, 1897) was an American farmer and legislator in what became the state of Oregon.
 A native of New York state, he would live in Iowa before traveling the Oregon Trail to what was then the Oregon Country.
 In Oregon, he would serve in the Provisional Legislature of Oregon and the Oregon Territorial Legislature.

 Early life

 Hiram Straight was born on March 7, 1814, in Washington County, New York, to Lydia Fanning Straight and Elisha Straight.
-By 1838 he moved to the state of Iowa where he married Susan Lasswell (born in 1817) near the town of Burlington.
+By 1838 he moved to Iowa Territory where he married Susan Lasswell (born in 1817) near the town of Burlington.
 The couple would have seven children together, including George, Julia, Cyrus Branson, Mary Etta, Jane, Hiram Jr., and John.
 In 1843, Straight and the family would take the Oregon Trail to what was then the Oregon Country, arriving at Oregon City, Oregon.